 What is the main airport called?

-Queenstown airport (ZQN)Opens external site in a new window.
-It is the gateway to the lower South Island.
-Located 15 minutes from downtown Queenstown, the Queenstown Airport services the region.
+Queenstown airport (ZQN).Opens external site in a new window It is the gateway to the lower South Island.
+Located 15 minutes from downtown Queenstown, Queenstown Airport services the region.
 It's easy to get to the city centre with shuttles, taxi services, buses and rental cars available at the airport.

 Arriving in Queenstown